This is a partial transcript from "Hannity & Colmes," Nov. 4, 2004, that has been edited for clarity.

 Coming up next, the campaign signs are barely down and there is already talk about 2008.
 Who is poised to take the torch from John Kerry?
 Could it be Hillary?
 Well, Dick Morris will tell us.

 But first, President Bush held his first post-election cabinet meeting today, but the faces around the table in the cabinet room may change during the second Bush administration.
-Top officials who may be bowing out before Inauguration Day include Secretary of State Colin Powell, Attorney General John Ashcroft, and Commerce Secretary Don Evans.
+Top officials who may be bowing out before Inauguration Day (search) include Secretary of State Colin Powell, Attorney General John Ashcroft, and Commerce Secretary Don Evans.